Are you down with DCA?

 The other day I fired off this tweet.

 Making investing automatic is a sure fire way to pave the road to FI and quite possibly a multi-million dollar net worth.
-All without the mental anguish of trying to win the lotto or pick a home run stock.
+All without the mental despair of trying to win the lotto or pick a home run stock.

 The tale of my two investing personalities